ethan-hann/CyberRadio-Assistant/CyberRadio.Docs/docs/export.md

 Again, the UI will update to reflect the export status showing the current station being exported and the completion status in the progress bar.
 This is usually quick but depending on the number of songs your stations have and the speed of your computer, it may take a few seconds to fully export.

 > [!NOTE]
 > The export to the game is simply copying the contents of your staging folder to the [radioExt](https://www.nexusmods.com/cyberpunk2077/mods/4591) `radios` folder.
 Thus, your staging folder is left untouched by the game.
 This allows you to make changes without affecting the game's live radios.
+>
+> *Also, exporting to the game does not delete station's folders from the game currently (unlike when exporting to staging).*

 ![export_after_game](../images/export_after_game.png)